Nico-FR/TADkit_dev2/README.md

 # 6 Compartment calling and orientation

-Many algorithms allow to compute from an HiC matrix the values of a principal component which allows to identify compartments A or B. The orientation of these values is random and generally it is oriented from the density in genes or the percentage in GC between compartments A and
+Many algorithms allow to compute from an HiC matrix values of a principal component which allows to identify compartments A or B. The orientation of these values is random and generally it is oriented from the density in genes or the percentage in GC between compartments A and